 - On my last trip I noticed that many of the pin boards and staff lanyards were very picked over with the same collections available over and over again.
 In the pin trading community it has come to our attention that dealers have been heading to the parks early (perhaps with breakfast reservations to gain access before everyone else) to look over the pins, grab the good ones released, and replace them with those nobody wants.
 (I think I counted 200 of those car decal ones, though not the elusive pig one!)
 It is sad and sort of makes it unfair to the rest of us.
 Hopefully Disney will catch on to this practice and limit the number of trades by these specific people.

 Ultimate Guide to Disney Pin Trading – Where to Find Pins at Walt Disney World

 Although fewer than before, there are still quite a few great places to trade pins on top of cast members’ lanyards.
-Here are a few hot spots to check while in the parks.
+Here are a few hot spots showcased in our Disney Pin Trading guide for you to check while in the parks.

 - Guest Relations on Main Street USA – This is a great spot to check as they have a large book of a over 100 pins to trade with guests.
 Remember, you can only trade 2 pins per day from them.

 - Guest Relations on Liberty Square – lesser known, but the Guest Relations office in Liberty Square beside the Hall of Presidents also has a great book of pins to trade from.
 This one is a little better, as fewer people know about it and the pins are less picked over.

 - The Emporium Shop on Main Street USA – this shop has a great little pin board to choose pins from though when last there, the board was not available to guests.
 They told me they were refurbishing it so stay tuned as they may be adding unique pins.

 - The popcorn pin cushion at the Big Top Store in Dumbo’s Circus area.

 - The Oven Mitt at the Main Street Confectionary